evcoats/Cyclic-Public/README.md

 Project for automating the moderation of large-scale live-action games of "Assassins"

-Moderators, players, and fans choose and vote on rulesets which maximize potential for game enjoyment
+Moderators, players, and fans choose and vote on rulesets which maximize potential for game enjoyment and ease of moderation

 Django, AWS EB/EC2, JavaScript, React